1. Top 10 Extracurricular Activities Examples for a CV

 • Attention to detail: maintained cleanliness and orderliness in dining areas to create a pleasant atmosphere for guests.

-• Adaptability: remained calm and composed under pressure while multitasking and prioritizing tasks.
+• Adaptability: remained calm and composed under pressure while multitasking and prioritising tasks.

 • Communication: effectively communicated with customers and coworkers to ensure smooth operations and guest satisfaction.